 Have you ever tried to put a toddler or child to bed?
-Suddenly, it’s the busiest time of day with water needed and stories to tell, and fifteen-minute “goodnights,” not to mention checking for monsters.
+Suddenly, it’s the busiest time of day with water needed, stories to tell, and fifteen-minute “goodnights,” not to mention checking for monsters.
 It’s not just kids!

-Even with a small body of research surrounding it, scientists know that procrastination at bedtime is widespread.
-Most researchers believe it’s a phenomenon that appeared sometime after the development of television, cell phone, and computers.
+Even with a small body of research surrounding it, scientists know that bedtime procrastination is widespread.
+Most researchers believe it appeared sometime after the development of television, cell phones, and computers.
 Here’s what we understand about the psychology of bedtime procrastination.

 There’s so much to distract us.